 Florida Personal Injury Lawyers Dedicated to Recovering Fair Compensation for Clients Suffering from Head and Neck Injuries

 Head and neck injuries can occur in a wide variety of ways in South Florida.
 They are commonly sustained in motor vehicle accidents, slip and fall accidents, and even in the workplace.
 Many head and neck injuries also involve injury to the soft tissue of the neck and can impact the victim differently in every case.
 If you have sustained head or neck injuries in an accident in Florida, call or contact the Fort Lauderdale Head and Neck Injury Lawyers at Lawlor, White & Murphey today for a free consultation.

-Examples of Head and Neck Injuries Commonly Sustained in Fort Lauderdale Accidents
+Types of Head and Neck Injuries Common in Florida Accidents

 Head and neck injuries cover a relatively wide range of injuries that you may have sustained in an accident.
-Some common types of head and neck injuries that may result after you have been involved in a South Florida accident include:
+Some common types of head and neck injuries may include:

 - Concussions.
 Concussions and other traumatic brain injuries require immediate medical attention and follow-up care in all cases.
 Not getting the proper care in a timely fashion can lead to more serious cognitive problems later on.

 - Eye injuries.
 Injuries to the eyes can range from temporary to permanent depending upon the severity of the accident.

 - Dental injuries.
 Damaged or missing teeth after an accident can require extensive, painful and expensive dental care.

 - Whiplash.
-Whiplash injuries involve damage to the soft tissue in the neck, and commonly result after a car or motor vehicle accident “whips” the injured party’s neck vigorously in a back and forth motion.
+Whiplash injuries involve damage to the soft tissue in the neck.
+They commonly result after a car or motor vehicle accident “whips” the injured party’s neck vigorously in a back and forth motion.

 - Pinched nerves.
 Pinched nerves in the neck can be extremely painful and can cause numbness or tingling sensations in the limbs.

 - Repetitive stress injuries.
 Repetitive stress injuries are most commonly sustained in the workplace and usually result from repeatedly making the same motions or actions over time.

 - Facial lacerations.
-Severe facial lacerations can not only be painful, but they can also require future reconstructive surgeries to correct.
+Severe facial lacerations can not only be painful but can also require future reconstructive surgeries to correct.
 In many cases, serious facial lacerations can result in ongoing disfigurement.